EtienneEs/4c-Visual/README.md

     - rawdata: Contains your Rawdata
     - destpath: Will contain your processed and cross-referenced files

+- __"iqvia_settings"__
+    - iqvia_fix_columns: Number of fixed columns until human readable Standard Units per Quarter _If you extend the IQVIA Report make sure to extend column count in Power Bi Report._
+    - iqvia_quarters: If a new Quarter is available please adjust.

 - __"corrections"__
 Contains the corrections for Market Presentation.
 You can extend this dictionary.